TrovaTrip Blog

 Vivian further explains, "When considering pacing and flow while designing a trip, it isn’t just about squeezing in as many activities into an itinerary as possible.
 What is an integral part of the process is the consideration of the nuances of the human experience and accounting for it.
 People are tired, late nights out don’t always lend themselves to early mornings, how long can one comfortably sit on a bus, and so on."

-In addition to the activities, local Guides are a make-or-break part of the trip as well.
+In addition to the activities, AI travel planning can’t find the best local Guides, which are a make-or-break part of the trip as well.
 "Part of what we do on inspection is having those face-to-face conversations with the Guides on the ground.
 There is something about an in-person ‘vibe check’ that just can’t be replicated by AI,” says Vivian.

 The result of all that?
 Travel that feels effortless, hits every must-see destination, and remains meaningful long after the flight home.